Stamp Duty Land Tax (SDLT)

-Stamp taxes (stamp duty, stamp duty reserve tax and stamp duty land tax) raised more than £15.1 billion in between April 2021 and January 2022 and is a significant cost in transactions involving property and shares.
+Stamp taxes (stamp duty, stamp duty reserve tax and stamp duty land tax) raised c. £18.5bn in 2021/22 financial year and is a significant cost in transactions involving property and shares.
 We provide stamp tax analysis, planning and compliance advice to a wide variety of UK and non-UK resident clients, intermediaries and other PKF Francis Clark teams.

 We analyse arrangements which are proposed by contracting parties and provide advice on, amongst other things, maximising available reliefs and ensuring that compliance obligations are met.